grafana/tempo/docs/tempo/website/configuration/_index.md

         remote_write:
             [- <Prometheus remote write config>]

-    metrics:
     # This option only allows spans with start time that occur within the configured duration to be
     # considered in metrics generation
     # This is to filter out spans that are outdated
     [ingestion_time_range_slack: <duration> | default = 2m]
 ```

 ## Query-frontend